jipearson/Election_Analysis/README.md

   - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.
 - The winner o the election was:
   - Diana DeGette received 73.8% of the vote and 272,892 total votes.

+## Audit Summary
+- With little to no modifications the script used to audit this congressional election can be used for any election results going forward.